 Good to know

-We’re sure you’ve heard of Hachiko, the most famous Akita Inu in the world: it all started in the 1920s in Tokyo, where Hachi would accompany his master to the train station everyday, and faithfully wait all day, in the same spot, for his return.
+We’re sure you’ve heard of Hachiko, the most famous Akita Inu in the world: it all started in the 1920s in Tokyo, where Hachi would accompany his master to the Shibuya railroad station everyday, and faithfully wait all day, in the same spot, for his return.

 After 5 years of this, his master sadly died at work and thus never returned.
 But the story doesn’t end there: the most extraordinary part is that Hachi continued to wait for his master, over the course of 10 long years.
 In 1935, Hachiko passed away and a bronze statue was erected in his memory, in front of the train station where he had waited for his owner to return for so many years.